Story behind the song:

-The American Heritage Lyceum Philharmonic (Youth Orchestra) and its director, Kayson Brown, approached us with this idea.
+The Lyceum Philharmonic at American Heritage School (Youth Orchestra) and its director, Kayson Brown, approached us with this idea.
 We loved it.
 It combined two of the things we are working to accomplish — inviting people to classical music and inspiring young musicians.
 Steven Sharp Nelson had soloed with the orchestra the previous year and loved the spirit and the talent that the orchestra showed at such young ages (ages 13-18!)
 Together we developed the concept of “Beethoven’s 5 Secrets,” combining OneRepublic’s tune “Secrets” with melodies and moments from all four movements of Beethoven’s 5th Symphony.

 We used 5 different melodies from the 4 movements of Beethoven’s 5th Symphony (not including the “bridge” the orchestra plays in the middle).
 Try to guess where they are and where they come from!